Police Department Brenham Texas

 Jackson listed his reason for leaving College Station PD as being “unhappy with his supervisors,” a vague explanation that leaves much to interpretation.
 The lack of detail makes it unclear whether the departure was voluntary or related to performance or disciplinary issues.

-Jackson’s first job with the College Station Police Department lasted only three months.
-Such a brief tenure raises questions about whether he successfully completed his probationary period, though no official documentation has been made public to confirm the circumstances of his departure.
+Jackson’s first job with the College Station PD lasted only three months.
+Such a brief tenure raises questions about whether he completed his probationary period, though no official documentation has been made public to confirm the circumstances of his departure.

 Brenham Police Accountability